mpenn114/Sherlock/README.md

 !git clone https://github.com/mpenn114/Sherlock

 into this textbox, and then pressing the run button (which is a button in the row of buttons above the textbox - it looks like a "play" button).
 You should then be able to see a folder called Sherlock on the left hand side of the screen.
 Double-click on this folder to open it, and then double-click on the file "Sherlock.ipynb" to open the notebook for Sherlock.
 This should then appear on the right hand window.

-Otherwise, you can download the code from this repository as a zip file.
-After extracting this code (right click on the zip file and click "Extract All"), you then will need to copy the notebook "Sherlock.ipynb" to the folder that Python opens with when you start Jupyter Lab.
-On Windows, this will generally be "C:/Users/[Your username]".

-This file then contains all the information needed to run the code at the top.
-The actual code is below this initial text and, once you are happy with the inputs and parameters, you can run it by pressing the clicking somewhere on it, and then pressing the "run" button.

-Note: If you are using an old Mac operating system (iOS 13 or earlier) then you may have an error when running the code.
-This can be fixed by removing the line

-!pip install opencv-python

-from the code and replacing it with the two lines

-!pip uninstall opencv-python --y

-!pip install opencv-python==4.4.0.46

-The code should then run without any errors.

-If you are using a camera with an unusual metadata format, then you may need to use the Sherlock_legacy.ipynb file instead.
-This manually detects whether an image was taken during the day or at night, rather than using the image metadata.
-Do feel free to log this as an issue if the main version doesn't work and we will seek to add a fix!